The Best Halloween Movies For Kids From Sweet to Scary

 Spirited Away for ages 9+

-Hayao Miyazaki's anime classic is stunning, with a strong heroine who finds herself in a land of monsters, sprites, and witches that can turn humans into animals.
-When her parents become pigs, she must travel alone through this world to rescue them from a a scary witch.
+Hayao Miyazaki's anime classic is stunning, with a strong heroine in a land of monsters, sprites, and witches that can turn humans into animals.
+When her parents become pigs, she must travel alone through this world to rescue them from a scary witch.

 The Dark Crystal for 10+

-This is for tweens into fantasy and 1980's mysticism.
-While it's a Jim Henson movie, it's dangerous otherworldly vibe on a faraway planet is intense and much darker than the Muppets.
+Thia one is for tweens into fantasy and 1980's mysticism.
+While it's a Jim Henson movie, the dangerous, otherworldly vibe on a faraway planet is intense and much darker than the Muppets.